GoodsChain/backend/memory-bank/activeContext.md

 13. Adopted `swaggo/swag` and `swaggo/gin-swagger` for generating OpenAPI (Swagger) documentation due to its popularity and ease of integration with Gin.
 14. Standardized API documentation by annotating handlers, models, and main application entry point.
 15. Created common `model.ErrorResponse` and `model.SuccessResponse` structs for consistent API responses and Swagger documentation.
+16. Ensured new Car CRUD API implementation followed the same Clean Architecture patterns, testing strategies, and error handling conventions established for Customer and Supplier APIs.

 ## Project Insights
 1. Current implementation follows Clean Architecture with clear separation of concerns